fabianlindfors/reshape/src/docs/actions/add-check.md

 - The check is enforced immediately for new inserts and updates, from both the old and the new schema.
 Reshape assumes the existing application already writes rows which satisfy it.
 - Existing data is validated after creation, as for foreign keys
-- The check fails if a constraint with the same name already exists, unless the same migration removes it first.
-- A `NULL` result satisfies a check, following Postgres semantics.